thisiskushal31/Student-Management-System-REST-API-Backend/Readme.md

 ### Hi Folks 👋

-Student Manegement System using REST api backend using springboot.
+This is a Student Manegement System using REST api backend using springboot framework.

 ### Features